stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_algorithm.md

     -opsy $*_psy.f90 -oalg $*.f90 $<
 ```

-To see how this code, from the completed algorithm in
+To see how this code, from the completed algorithm in the
-[Example 1, solution of Part 1](
+[first example, solutions of Part 1](
-../example1/solutions/part1/example1/example1_alg_mod.x90),
+../1_simple_kernels/solutions/part1/example1_alg_mod.x90),

 ```fortran
     call invoke( setval_field_w0_kernel_type(field_w0, scalar_w0) )